Actindo-AG/Documentation/Core1Platform/UsingCore1/05_ManageDashboard.md

 ### Remove dashlet

-Remove a dashlet from a dashboard if it no longer needed for the purposes or has been added accidentally to the dashboard.
+Remove a dashlet from a dashboard if it is no longer needed for the purposes or has been added accidentally to the dashboard.
 You cannot undo the removal.
 To recover a dashlet, you have to add it again, see [Add a dashlet](#add-a-dashlet).

 #### Prerequisites